 Anytime the tumor moves out of the delivery pathway, no radiation is sent, protecting healthy cells.
 For example, if you were to sneeze during a CyberKnife session, it would detect the tumor has moved and instead of blasting radiation at healthy tissues, it would stop and only begin again when the tumor is back squarely within the CyberKnife’s sights.

 The side effects of chemotherapy can make fighting cancer a complete nightmare.
 It can cause patients to give up rather than spend all their time sick from chemotherapy and radiation treatments.

 Enter CyberKnife.
 Instead of 10 to 40 traditional radiation treatments, CyberKnife can often accomplish the same results with 1 to 5 treatments.

 That makes it much easier on patients and their busy lives and schedules.
 CyberKnife offers similar results in approximately one-eighth the number of radiation treatments.

 Currently, there are only 29 CyberKnife facilities in the U.S., so if you live in Florida you’re lucky because one of those centers is in Miami.

-If you or someone you know is suffering from a cancerous or non-cancerous tumor contact the CyberKnife Center of Miami (305) 279-2900 or and set up an appointment to see why CyberKnife is by far the superior method of fighting cancer.
+If you or someone you know is suffering from a cancerous or non-cancerous tumor contact the CyberKnife Center of Miami (305) 279-2900 or contact them online and set up an appointment to see why CyberKnife is by far the superior method of fighting cancer.